Perfect Paperback: 376 pages

 First Publication Date: May 15, 2013

-Gord Harrison is the author of several popular books on religion, nature, and art.
-When he isn’t writing, he’s photographing the wildlife of the Ontario hinterlands.
-Before this and after earning a Master of Mathematics degree from the University of Waterloo, he taught calculus and algebra.
+Gordon Harrison has written several popular books on nature, science, religion, and art.
+When he isn't writing or drinking Glenmorangie single malt scotch whiskey, he's photographing, as Charles Darwin wrote, the "endless forms most beautiful and most wonderful" of Ontario's hinterlands.
+Before writing he earned a Master of Mathematics degree from the University of Waterloo and taught calculus and algebra.

 Copyright © 2013-2014 - Prometheus Publications.
 All Rights Reserved.
 Designed by MobiTek Webhosting and Design.